1894–95 Aston Villa F.C. season: FA Cup

+Birmingham Charity Cup

 Small Heath took on Aston Villa in their last match of the season, the final of the Birmingham Charity Cup.
 Unfortunately for the charities, the weather was poor and the attendance low, but those spectators present saw an exciting game.
 Wheldon scored first with a fierce shot that entered the net off the goalkeeper and the underside of the bar, then Bob Chatt equalised from a free kick and Charlie Athersmith outpaced Oliver and his parried shot was forced over the line.
 Mobley tied the scores with a long shot, but in the second half with the wind behind them, Villa scored three times to Jack Hallam's one to take the match 5–3.